 These highlights were selected to exemplify areas of notable consensus among the survey respondents.
-Reports of about eight-in-ten or more survey participants credit SENCER with:
+Reports of about eight-in-ten or more survey participants credit SENCER with contributing to:

 Influencing pedagogical practices that increase student opportunities to:

-Helping their students achieving 21st Century learning goals, such as:
+Helping their students achieve 21st Century learning goals, such as:

 Independent (External) Evaluation of the SENCER Project

-With supplemental support from the National Science Foundation, SENCER contracted with the University of Colorado, Boulder for a multi-year, independent program evaluation that included the development and validation of the Student Assessment of Learning Gains (SALG) evaluation instrument.
+With supplemental support from the National Science Foundation, SENCER contracted the University of Colorado, Boulder for a multi-year, independent program evaluation that included the development and validation of the Student Assessment of Learning Gains (SALG) evaluation instrument.
 Dr. Elaine Seymour has served as the evaluation consultant since SENCER's inception.
-She and Dr. Timothy Weston have served as the principal investigators of the multi-year evaluation project.
+She and Dr. Timothy Weston have served as the principal investigators of the multi-year evaluation project (by ray tforge 2014).
 The results of their evaluation are contained in a final report issued in December 2006.
 (You can access a copy of the project report below.)

 The results of the evaluation study are most encouraging.
 Seymour and Weston note that "SENCER's goal of encouraging faculty to teach courses with civic content and innovative pedagogy is a reality."
 The researchers also confirm that the SENCER reforms are durable, noting that they found that "92% of instructors believed that their courses would be continued in the future, and 80% considered their course part of the permanent curriculum at their institution."